 Ricardo brings a wealth of experience, after being given the responsibility as a Year 12 co-ordinator in previous roles where he was tasked with preparing students for life after school.

 Ricardo is passionate about helping students understand their own potential and seeing their development throughout their school journey.

 “You are not living, if you are not learning”

 Emma Marshall | Learning and Student Support Teacher

 Emma has over 25 years of working in systemic and private independent schools in Sydney both single sex and co-educational as well as at alternative high schools like Gateway Community High.

-She is experienced in co-ordinating the wellbeing/welfare of young people, including designing wellbeing programs, camps, enrichment days and coordination of a team of wellbeing staff.
+Emma’s focus is on holistic support, including taking a lead on our individualised learning plans, and student wellbeing.
+She is experienced in classroom teaching, learning support and the wellbeing/welfare of young people, including designing wellbeing programs, camps, enrichment days and coordination of a team of wellbeing staff.

 "I have always held the belief that with the right care, kindness and support every student will thrive.
 Young people just need to know someone is in their corner who believes in them and can uncover their potential."